Code of business conduct for authority members

 • Not vote on a decision relating to the matter.

-Where the issue pertains to the Chairperson’s interests, she/he should absent her/himself from the relevant deliberations and the meeting should proceed, under the chairmanship of another appropriate members, in line with Section 18 (2) of the National Tourism Development Authority Act, 2003.
+Where the issue pertains to the Chairperson’s interests, they must absent themselves from the relevant deliberations and the meeting should proceed, under the chairmanship of another appropriate members, in line with Section 18 (2) of the National Tourism Development Authority Act, 2003.

-In such cases, a separate record (to which the member would not have access) should be maintained.
+In such cases, a separate record (to which the member would not have access) must be maintained.

-In particular, in any case where a function of the member fails to be performed and the member has actual knowledge that she/he, or a connected person/body, has a material interest in relation to this, the member must, as soon as possible, prepare and furnish a statement in writing of those facts to the other members.
-The member should not perform the function unless there are compelling reasons requiring him/her to do so.
-If the member proposes to perform the function she/he should, before doing so or as soon as possible afterwards, prepare and furnish a statement in writing of the compelling reasons to the other members and to the standards in Public Office Commission.
+In particular, in any case where a function of the member fails to be performed and the member has actual knowledge that they, or a connected person/body, have a material interest in relation to this, the member must, as soon as possible, prepare and furnish a statement in writing of those facts to the other members.
+The member must not perform the function unless there are compelling reasons requiring them to do so.
+If the member proposes to perform the function they must, before doing so or as soon as possible afterwards, prepare and furnish a statement in writing of the compelling reasons to the other members and to the standards in Public Office Commission.

-Where it is relevant to any matter which arises for Fáilte Ireland, a member should indicate to the Secretary the employment and other business interests of all persons connected with him/her as defined under Initial declaration of actual or potential conflicts (above).
+Where it is relevant to any matter which arises for Fáilte Ireland, a member must indicate to the Secretary the employment and other business interests of all persons connected with them as defined under Initial declaration of actual or potential conflicts (above).

-Where a question arises as to whether or not a case relates to the interests of a member or a connected person with the member, the Chairperson should determine the question.
+Where a question arises as to whether or not a case relates to the interests of a member or a connected person with the member, the Chairperson must determine the question.

 Gifts and Entertainment